j.r. ignacio 🎨👨💻

 What hardware do you use?

-For heavier workloads and a lot of multi-tasking, I use a 2021 14-inch MacBook Pro, hooked on to a BenQ GW2283 external monitor, a Keychron V1 mechanical keyboard with Gateron milky black switches, and a Magic Trackpad because I always miss the gestures when using a mouse.
-I use a Jabra Evolve 65 for most work calls, so I can mute my mic without clicking a button on the screen.
+When working from home, my Mac is hooked on to a BenQ GW2283 external monitor, a Keychron V1 mechanical keyboard with Gateron milky black switches, and a Magic Trackpad because I always miss the gestures when using a mouse.
+For most work calls, I use AirPods Max or AirPods Pro because most apps now support its mute/unmute feature.
+I sometimes use Jabra Evolve 65 when using Google Meet on the desktop to get mute/unmute.

 I’ve started trying to make my own music using an M-Audio Oxygen Pro Mini.